ebu/benchmarkstt/docs/api-methods.rst

 :param str search: Word to search for
 :param str replace: Replace with

-:example text:
+:example text: "She has a heart of formica"
-:example search: ""
+:example search: "a"
-:example replace: ""
+:example replace: "the"
-:example result: ""
+:example result: "She has the heart of formica"

 :param str text: The text to normalise